 How To Spot Bighorn Sheep

-Bighorn sheep can sometimes be difficult to spot due to their color and the surrounding terrain.
+Bighorn sheep can sometimes be challenging to spot due to their color and the surrounding terrain.
 Bighorn sheep can be found on rocky, mountainous cliffs or in the meadows around them.
 The color of the bighorn can blend into the mountains behind them, and it is only when they move that you may spot them.

 If you are looking for bighorns in winter, they can almost always be found on South-facing slopes.
 Bighorn sheep can be found mainly during the day.
 Most are active in the late afternoon and first thing in the morning.